Espaguetis (Dominican Spaghetti) will help you surprise friends and family with this unusual but flavorful spaghetti dish. Be prepared for encores.

 - ¼ tbsp vinegar, (optional)

 - ½ cup evaporated milk, (optional)

 - Boil spaghetti: Boil the spaghetti until slightly softer than al dente having added 1 teaspoon of salt to the water (set aside remaining salt).
 Drain the water and set spaghetti aside.

-- Cook the sauce: Heat oil in a pan over medium heat.
+- Cook the sauce: While the spaghetti is boiling, heat oil in a pan over medium heat.
 Cut the salami into cubes.
 Cook and stir the salami until it browns.
 Lower heat to medium-low.
 Add onions, pepper, olives, garlic, and capers and cook and stir for a minute, or until onions become translucent.
 Add tomatoes and oregano, simmer covered until the tomatoes are cooked through (3-5 mins).
 Add tomato sauce and vinegar (do not add vinegar if you'll use milk).
 Stir to mix.